wpgp/wpgpCovariates/README.md

 **Basic usage**

-After installation you should be able to use three main functions from the library:
+After installation you should be able to use five main functions from the library:

  - wpgpListCountries
  - wpgpListCountryCovariates